adampalkowski/FriendUpp/README.md

 ## License

-Specify the license under which your Android app is distributed.
-If you haven't chosen a license, you can mention that the app is currently not licensed.
+App is currently not licensed, stil under production.